by Jenny Thompson, PhD, Director of Education

 “Spanish Grippe” and its invasion of Switzerland, July 1918

 *In 1918, the word “epidemic” was widely used, rather than the currently favored term, pandemic.
 Pandemic describes an outbreak spanning regions, countries, or continents, while epidemic refers to a more localized outbreak.
-The fact that in 2020 “pandemic” is used to accurately describe the outbreak of COVID19 underscores how much more interconnected the world is today.
-A “global” phenomenon is something people in 2020 are much more familiar with.
+The fact that in 2020-2021 “pandemic” is used to accurately describe the outbreak of COVID-19 underscores how much more interconnected the world is today.
+A “global” phenomenon is something people today are much more familiar with.
 In 1918, that concept was unfamiliar to most.

 Reports were now flooding in from around the United States of epidemics breaking out in various cities and locations.
 By September 26, the disease had been identified in twenty-six states, including Illinois, and had already “reached the Pacific Coast.”
 The epidemic was now a national emergency.